sebtiz13/homecluster/docs/installation/development-sandbox.md

 If you want create only one virtual machine you can specify `VM_NAME` argument (**but** `salamandre` is required for deploy `baku`).

 You can exclude some applications by specify environment variable `ANSIBLE_SKIP_TAGS` ([see more informations](#exclude-applications))

+If you want change storage pool you can specify the name with `VAGRANT_STORAGE_POOL` environment variable.

 ### Provisioning virtual machines